Kitura/Swift-Kuery-ORM/README.md

 }
 ```

-### Using `optional` id fields
+### Using `optional` ID properties

-If you would like an id field that allows you to specify specific values, whilst also being automatic when an id is not explicitly set, you can use an optional Int for your id field and define the `idKeypath` property to point at the field.
-Your definition must include the type `IDKeyPath` as in the example below:
+Declaring your ID property as optional allows the ORM to assign the ID automatically when the model is saved.
+If the value of ID is `nil`, the database will assign an auto-incremented value.
+At present this is only support for an `Int?` type.

+You may instead provide an explicit value, which will be used instead of automatic assignment.

+Optional IDs must be identified by defining the `idKeypath: IDKeyPath` property, as in the example below:

 ```swift
 struct Person: Model {